Senior Equifax Executive Problems—Trouble With the Law

 Equifax’s shakeup also included the retirement of two of its executives.
 They were the company’s Chief Security Officer, Susan Mauldin, and its Chief Information Officer, David Webb.

-Note that the Board of Directors took the rare step of indicating that they could retroactively reclassify Smith as having been fired for cause.
-Currently, Smith would receive over $18 million in pension benefits and he holds $20.8 million in stock awards, plus $23.6 million in Equifax stock.
-A firing for cause would likely mean he would be forced to repay or forego some of that compensation.
+Note that the Board of Directors took the rare step of saying they could retroactively reclassify Smith as a firing for cause.
+Currently, Smith would receive over $18 million in pension benefits.
+Plus he holds $20.8 million in stock awards, plus $23.6 million in Equifax stock.
+A firing for cause would likely mean he would have to repay or forego some of that compensation.

 Will there be more indictments?
-Or will Mr. Ying be the only one?
+Or will Mr. Ying be the only senior Equifax executive in trouble?
 Will Mr. Smith or any other Equifax executives, both past and present, appear in front of the Senate or the House of Representatives?
-And after all of this, can Equifax be trusted?
+And after all of this, can anyone trust Equifax?
 Will Equifax survive?

-Be sure to get a copy of your Equifax credit report, both for consumer and business credit, and check it over carefully.
-Dispute Equifax credit report errors that you find, with copies of your receipts and as clear a letter as possible outlining the issues.
+Be sure to get a copy of your Equifax credit report.
+And get it for both for consumer and business credit.
+Check it over carefully.
+Dispute Equifax credit report errors that you find.
+Do so with copies of your receipts and as clear a letter as possible outlining the issues.
 And as always, protect your personal information as well as you can.

-We will be watching this one closely, so be sure to stay tuned.
+We will continue to watch this one closely.
+So be sure to stay tuned.